PedroFS30SCP/TESE/dev/benchmark/DVS128/README_THEORY.md

-# TESE Pipeline (EvT-OG vs TimeSformer on DVS128): Simple File-by-File Explanation
+# Pipeline (EvT-OG vs TimeSformer on DVS128): Simple File-by-File Explanation

 This document explains the files I run in this project:
 - what each file does,